terminusdb/terminusdb/README.md

 The automated build of the master branch can be run easily with:

-`docker run --name terminusdb -p 6363:6363 -e SERVER_NAME=localhost -e DB_PASS=root -it terminusdb:latest`
+`docker run --name terminus-server -p 6363:6363 -e SERVER_NAME=localhost -e DB_PASS=root -it terminus-server:latest`

 There will be tagged versions upon release.